eserinanarslan/probability_prediction/README.md

 After this process, you can use postman to test.
 There are two different get service.
 One of them responses the whole result dataframe as a jason message.
 This method doesn't need any parameter.
 The other one takes uuid as a parameter return its results.

-You can find postman collection on collection.
+You can find postman collection on collection folder.